 A data breach mostly involves sensitive data.
 Data that must not be made public is made public due to the breach.
 The data could be financial information, health information, trade and business secrets, information relating to a lawsuit and so on.
 A data breach puts such information out in the public putting the company and its clients in an uncomfortable situation.

 A breach can open doors to a legal suit.
 Lawyers, accountants and companies have an ethical obligation to maintain confidentiality.
 A breach of such confidentiality has severe consequences such as debarment, fines, compensation and so on.
 Further, a legal suit not only creates a legal strain but also a time and mental strain.
 Legal proceedings can happen over a long period.

 You have a right to protect your data.
 The Apex Court upheld that right to privacy is a fundamental right.
 Protecting your data is a right to privacy.
 Taking every measure to avoid a data breach is very important.
-DCirrus can aid you take every measure.
+DCirrus can aid you to take every measure.
 Your privacy is our priority.
 Using DCirrus, you will not have to worry about any of the consequences that spring from a data breach.
 Your data will be secured and protected.
 Only you get to decide who gets to access your data and to what extent.
 Storing data and transferring data is encrypted at multiple levels.